 Inflation generally affects us by increasing our cost of labor and clinical trial costs.
 We do not believe that inflation and changing prices had a significant impact on our results of operations for any periods presented herein.
-While we are seeing, and expect to continue to see, record inflation due to, among other things, the COVID-19 pandemic and other geopolitical and macroeconomic events, such as the ongoing military conflict between Ukraine and Russia and related sanctions, and recent and potential future disruptions in access to bank deposits or lending commitments due to bank failures, as of June 30, 2023, we do not expect anticipated changes in inflation to have a material effect on our business, financial condition or results of operations for future reporting periods.
+While we are seeing, and expect to continue to see, record inflation due to, among other things, the COVID-19 pandemic and other geopolitical and macroeconomic events, such as the ongoing wars in Ukraine and Israel and related sanctions, and recent and potential future disruptions in access to bank deposits or lending commitments due to bank failures, as of September 30, 2023, we do not expect anticipated changes in inflation to have a material effect on our business, financial condition or results of operations for future reporting periods.